 The best way to prevent discoloration and soil build-up is to hose the boat with fresh water after each outing or on a regular basis.
 This build-up is the result of use and environmental pollutants.
 Clean the boat regularly with a mild household detergent and plenty of fresh water.
 Use a sponge on smooth surfaces including the deck and a brush on the nonskid.
-Rinse away all grime and residue.
+Be sure to rinse away all grime and residue.